-New Barilla offices in China, Shanghai are inaugurated.
-Always from the point of view of the improvement of the sustainability standards, Barilla involved its production partners in the research of durum wheat sustainable cultivation which reduce the environmental impact while guaranteeing bigger quality check on the wheat itself.
-The project “Guarda tu Stesso” is launched on the sauces and it allows to show all the passages that bring to the production of sauces on the new Rubbiano plant.
-The purpose is that of letting the consumer checking, without secrets, himself how the sauce he’s going to consume is made.
+New Barilla offices in Shanghai, China are inaugurated.
+Always from the point of view of the improvement of the sustainability standards, Barilla involved its production partners in the research of durum wheat sustainable cultivation, which reduces the environmental impact while guaranteeing bigger quality control on the wheat itself.
+The project Guarda tu Stesso (“Look at it yourself”) is launched on the sauces and it allows to show all the passages that bring to the production of sauces in the new Rubbiano plant.
+The purpose is that of letting the consumer check, without secrets, how the sauce he/she is going to consume is made.

-To confirm of the Barilla innovation policy, for the first time in Europe “Google Street View” Indoor is used.
-Also thanks
+In confirmation of the Barilla innovation-centered policy, for the first time in Europe Google Street View” Indoor is used.

-Barilla becomes main sponsor of the Italian National Basket team.
-Barilla launches the new “Barilla Best Pasta Ever”, result of a three years research.
+Barilla becomes main sponsor of the Italian National Basketball team.
+Barilla launches the new Barilla Best Pasta Ever, result of a three years research.
 The actor Pier Francesco Favino becomes the new testimonial for Barilla pasta with the direction of Gabriele Salvatores.
-Inside of Pedrignano Plant, a railway connection is built for supplying directly the Mill.
+Within the Pedrignano Plant, a railway connection is built for supplying directly durum wheat directly to the Mill.
 The operation allows saving 3,500 annual journeys of trucks a year.
-On 3 November of the same year, the first train enters Pedrignano for the first durum wheat delivery.
-In the USA “Ready” is launched, the new way to prepare pasta.
-There is the opening of the new offices of Barilla America, which represent the headquarters of the whole American continent.
+On November 3rd of the same year, the first train enters Pedrignano for the first durum wheat delivery.
+In the USA Pronto is launched, the new way to prepare pasta.
+There is the opening of the new offices of Barilla America in Northbrook, Illinois, which represent the headquarters of the whole American continent.
 The largest bakery plant is inaugurated in Chateauroux (France).
 The Barilla Center for Food and Nutrition takes part in the Carta di Milano, presented to the Italian Government in occasion of the 2015 Universal Expo, for an agreement for a healthy and safe nutrition, which satisfies everyone.
-New Mulino Bianco products are launched: the “Nascondini” biscuits and “Il Biscottone”.
-The project “Cucina Barilla”, a new business model based on the use of an integrated oven and with a dedicated technology is created with the use of Barilla products sold on-line and delivered at home, for offering to the families the opportunity of preparing a wide choice of cheap and quality products for everyday needs.
-The “Customer Collaboration Center” is inaugurated, a place where it’s possible to meet customers in an innovative environment, aimed at making easier the dynamics of relation and development shared by the business.
-Thanks to technology Barilla is able to develop more efficiently its activities to remark the importance and central position of the Customer.
+New Mulino Bianco products are launched: the Nascondini biscuits and Biscottone.
+The project “Cucina Barilla”, a new business model based on the use of an integrated oven and with a dedicated technology is created with the use of Barilla products sold on-line and delivered at home, for offering to the families the opportunity of preparing a wide choice of convenient and quality products for everyday needs.
+The Customer Collaboration Center is inaugurated in Parma, a place where it is possible to meet customers in an innovative environment, aimed at making easier the dynamics of relation and development shared by the business.
+Thanks to technology, Barilla is able to develop more efficiently its activities to remark the importance and central position of the Customer.
 Academia Barilla opens two new restaurants in Manhattan (New York).
 In terms of investments the following operation are undertaken: